abelljs/abell-website/content/getting-started/index.md

 ## Changelog

-From v0.4.0, we'll be following [Semantic-Versioning](https://semver.org/) which means, now there will not be any breaking change until v1.0.0.
+From v0.4.0, we follow [Semantic-Versioning](https://semver.org/) which means, there will not be any breaking change until v1.0.0.

 Check out [Changelog of Abell]({{$root}}/changelog/).